 Other Opportunities for Youth

-Student Technical Theater program
+Student Technical Theater Program

 Techies are the real workhorses behind any theatrical production, concert, or anything else that involves performers or happens on a stage.
-They build the sets, find the props, dress the performer, aim, gel (color), and focus all the lights, and hang or place any microphones that are needed.
+They build the sets, find the props, dress the performers, aim, gel (color), and focus all the lights, and hang or place any microphones that are needed.
 They run the spotlights, the light and sound boards, and generally keeping things running smoothly backstage.
 They know a little about everything and a lot about a quite a few things.

 The skills that these students learn in their work at Chandler are valuable outside the theater as well.
 The level of commitment varies and can be tailored to fit each student’s schedule.
 Self-motivation is required.
 Some kids volunteer 10 hours, others put in more than 500 hours each season.
 In addition to mechanical and technical work, students learn leadership skills, responsibility, time management, and teamwork.